C-Elegans/stackyII-as/stackyII-as/isa.md

 push: 0x8000,0x7FFF - pushes the immediate value onto the stack

-frame: 0x1000, 0x0FFF - pushes the base pointer on the stack, and creates space for X amount of variables
+frame: 0x0400, 0x03FF - pushes the base pointer on the stack, and creates space for X amount of variables

-local: 0x3000,0x0FFF - reads the address formed by the immediate value+the base pointer and pushes it onto the stack
+local: 0x0800,0x03FF - reads the address formed by the immediate value+the base pointer and pushes it onto the stack

+slocal: 0x0C00,0x3ff - pops the top off the stack and stores it at the immediate value + the base pointer